 |1932: Ruff Neck||1977: S!R!O!||2023: A Doomsday in the Life|

 |1933: Out of the Blues||1978: Pow!
 Zowie!
 Zap!|

 Besides the customary Fall and Spring productions, The Mask and Wig Club performs “Floor Shows” for special events, corporate affairs, dinner functions, alumni events, and high school audiences.
 A floor show consists of several sketches or songs, usually described as “the best of The Mask and Wig Club.”
 We draw from our large repertoire of bits and musical sketches in order to cater to all ages and tastes.
 Our attire is as versatile as our material, ranging from jeans to tuxedo.
 Musical accompaniment ranges from one piano to our Band upon request.

-Significant recent performances and clients include the dedication of Riepe College House at Penn, Penn President Amy Gutmann, the 200th Anniversary of Penn’s Engineering School, Penn President Judith Rodin’s inauguration, The Philadelphia Museum of Art, Christie’s Auction House of New York, Penn Previews Days for incoming freshmen, The Philadelphia Institute of Contemporary Art, Penn Hillel in New York, Penn Alumni Weekend, and benefits for The Vagina Monologues and the Foundation for International Medical Relief of Children.
+Significant recent performances and clients include A Very Quaker Holiday at Carnegie Hall, the dedication of Riepe College House at Penn, Penn President Amy Gutmann, the 200th Anniversary of Penn’s Engineering School, Penn President Judith Rodin’s inauguration, The Philadelphia Museum of Art, Christie’s Auction House of New York, Penn Previews Days for incoming freshmen, The Philadelphia Institute of Contemporary Art, Penn Hillel in New York, Penn Alumni Weekend, and benefits for The Vagina Monologues and the Foundation for International Medical Relief of Children.